Quantum Invariants of Links and 3-Manifolds with Boundary defined via Virtual Links: Application to classical knot theory

 Let $L$ be a 2-component 1-link in $S^3$.
 The complement has the boundary $T^2\amalg T^2$.
-A pair of meridian and longitude is defined naturally.
-It has our Quantum invariant. \\
+A meridian and longitude pair is defined naturally.
+We can make easily a rule of how to give a handle decomposition $h^0\cup h^1_1\cup h^1_2\cup h^2$ on the boundary, $T^2\amalg T^2.$ Thus we can define surface link quantum invaraiants for the complement of the 2-component link.\\

 Let $K$ be a 1-knot in $S^3$.
-There are many natural ways to make a 2-component 1-link from $K$:\\ Make a 2-component split link made from $K$ and the trivial knot.\\ Make a 2-component split link made from $K$ and a fixed knot.\\ Make a 2-component split link made from $K$ and $K$.\\ Make a 2-component link made of $K$ and the trivial knot $T$ so that $K$ intersects the 2-disc which bounds $T$ one time geometrically. etc.\\ Determine what 2-component link we make from a given knont $K$.\\
+There are many natural ways to make a 2-component 1-link from $K$:\\ Make a 2-component split link made from $K$ and the trivial knot.\\ Make a 2-component split link made from $K$ and a fixed knot.\\ Make a 2-component split link made from $K$ and $K$.\\ Make a 2-component link made of $K$ and the trivial knot $T$ so that $K$ intersects the 2-disc which bounds $T$ one time geometrically. \\